Make an adorable, edible cookie stack ornament with your kids to give as gifts for family, friends or teachers!

 Here is how it was made:

 The cookies were baked and cooled.
-Afterwards, I used string to stack it:
+Afterward, I used string to stack it, from largest to smallest.

-A little bit of dusted icing sugar finished it off:
+A little bit of dusted icing sugar finished it off to resemble snow.

 Ready to be delivered!
-A pretty and yummy gift to give this season!
+A pretty and yummy gift, these cookie stack ornaments, to give this festive season!

 - 5 cups Plain Flour